Russia casts doubt on Borrell's 'tense' Lavrov talks

 Borrell published his blog amid fierce criticism over his handling of a press conference with Lavrov last Friday, in which he said little on Navalny, while letting Lavrov harangue the EU as he stood, smiling next to the Russian minister.

-Borrell's spokesman repeated the blog claims in a press conference in Brussels on Monday.
+Borrell's spokesman repeated the blog claims in Brussels on Monday.

-"There was silence [in the press conference] from the high representative because he was very vocal in the negotiations with Mr. Lavrov" which included "his levels of tension", the spokesman said.
+"There was silence [in Friday's press conference] from the high representative [Borrell] because he was very vocal in the negotiations with Mr. Lavrov", which included "high levels of tension", the spokesman told media.

 But for its part, the Russian foreign ministry said the same day that Borrell was lying.